 If you are lucky enough to be travelling at just the right time, experiencing a summer Solstice can be just as rewarding as it is wonderful.
 The Summer Solstice is the longest day of the year, offering the most daylight hours and the shortest nighttime hours.
 During the Summer Solstice on June 21st, the Midnight Sun is visible a little south of the Arctic Circle and up to the North Pole.

 Throughout those spectacular months of fiery light, endless Nordic Adventures are waiting to add a little spice to your Midnight Sun summer vacations.
+Read our best reasons to travel to Lapland this summer for more inspiration.

 What are the Differences Between Polar Night and Polar Day